 The scientific evidence suggesting a link between cough syrup and conception is critically lacking, and the myth that they may be related can be traced back to one less-than-great study that’s never been replicated.

-That being said, if you have noted any irregularities with your cervical mucus, or meet the clinical definition of infertility (trying to conceive for more than 12 months if you’re under age 35, or for more than six months if you’re over age 35), we’d suggest skipping the mythical medical cabinet remedies and reaching out to a doctor.
+That being said, if you have noted any irregularities with your cervical mucus, or meet the clinical definition of infertility (trying to conceive for more than 12 months if you’re under age 35, or for more than six months if you’re over age 35), we’d suggest skipping the mythical medical cabinet remedies and reaching out to your healthcare provider.

 This article was reviewed by Dr. Eduardo Hariton, an OB-GYN and reproductive endocrinology and infertility fellow at the University of California in San Francisco.